LeetLLM

 SymptomCauseFix

-Holdout score is unrealistically highphotos from one shipment crossed splitsgroup by physical case and time
+Holdout score is unrealistically highphotos from one case crossed splitsgroup by physical case and time

 Blurry image triggers damage escalationscore evaluated before qualitygate evidence quality first